-Natural gas power plants can adjust generation in real-time to adapt to the ebbs and flows of electricity generated by intermittent resources.
+Natural gas is utilized in Idaho to heat homes, power businesses, move vehicles, and serve as a key component in many industrial processes.
+More than half of Idaho households use natural gas as their primary energy source to heat their home.148 Natural gas power plants can adjust generation in real-time in response to the ebbs and flows of electricity generated by intermittent resources.
 Advances in gas turbine design and natural gas-fired internal combustion engines have improved the operating flexibility of natural gas generation.
-Natural gas reserves were detected in the Payette Basin of western Idaho in 2010.
-147 These discoveries led to Idaho's first commercial production of natural gas and natural gas liquids in 2015.
-148 In 2019, Idaho produced over 1 billion cubic feet of natural gas.
-149
+Natural gas reserves were detected in the Payette Basin of western Idaho in 2010.149 These discoveries led to Idaho's first commercial production of natural gas and natural gas liquids in 2015.150 In 2020, Idaho produced over 180 million cubic feet of natural gas.151

 As a transportation fuel, natural gas is used as compressed natural gas (CNG) or as liquefied natural gas (LNG).
 Both compression and liquefaction are methods employed to increase the amount of natural gas storage in the vehicle and thus increase its driving range.
 Renewable natural gas (RNG) is an emerging resource essentially made of biogas, the gaseous product of the decomposition of organic matter.
 Like conventional natural gas, RNG is pipeline-quality gas that is fully interchangeable with conventional natural gas and can be used as a transportation fuel in the form of CNG or LNG.
-Furthermore, RNG qualifies as an advanced biofuel under the Renewable Fuel Standard.
-150
+Furthermore, RNG qualifies as an advanced biofuel under the Renewable Fuel Standard.152

-Idaho has two public CNG vehicle refueling stations, one in Boise and another in Nampa.
-Some municipal and commercial fleets utilize natural gas and operate their own CNG refueling stations.
-151 There are no commercial RNG facilities in Idaho as of 2020, however, the State expects to see increased interest in RNG development given Idaho's unique resource portfolio and noted success in other biomass industries.
+Idaho has two public CNG vehicle refueling stations, one in Boise and another in Nampa.153 Some municipal and commercial fleets utilize natural gas and operate their own CNG refueling stations.154 There are no commercial RNG facilities in Idaho as of 2021, however, the State expects to see increased interest in RNG development given Idaho's unique resource portfolio and noted success in other biomass industries.